PublishingLast Updated: 2021-05-21

 lerna-changelog package.
 Only Pull Requests with labels will be included.
 Release Notes can be viewed at github.com/grouparoo/grouparoo/releases.

-You can also publish packages manually via the
+You can also publish packages locally via the

-/bin/publish script in this repo.
+/bin/publish script in the monorepo.
 This is the same script that CI uses.
-If you are on the the
+You need to provide a release type, e.g.:

 - Be sure you have no working changes in your git branch (